nz4ypt/docker-tc/README.md

 ## Teamcenter 12 in Docker

+### 12.4.0.4 V2 update with Microservices

+Refer to README.md in "containers" directory.

 > **Note** This is still pretty rough and require being creative here or there to really set it up.
 It also requires decent understanding about Teamcenter Unified Architecture.

 #### Teamcenter docker network